microsoft/onnxruntime/docs/TVM_EP.md

 ## Introduction

 TVM is an execution provider for ONNX Runtime that is built on top of Apache TVM.
 It enables ONNX Runtime users to leverage Apache TVM model optimizations.
 TVM EP is currently in "Preview".
-It's been tested to work on a handful of models on Linux, but not on Windows or MacOS.
+It's been tested to work on a handful of models on Linux or Windows, but not on MacOS.

 ## Build ONNX Runtime with the TVM Execution Provider

+### **Linux**
 Install the minimal pre-requisites on Ubuntu/Debian like linux operating systems:
 ```bash
 apt-get install -y python3 python3-dev python3-pip python3-setuptools gcc libtinfo-dev zlib1g-dev build-essential cmake libedit-dev libxml2-dev llvm-12